hexaxsoftwares/houx.js/README.md

 }

 ```
-Hexax reactive dependency tracker will not be notified if you used a non model defined prop since the widget UI build gots updated whenever the model returned properties changes or got mutated.
+Houx reactive dependency tracker will not be notified if you used a non model defined prop since the widget UI build gots updated whenever the model returned properties changes or got mutated.
 Just know you have to declare all your initial values in model function, this also is useful in helping you reason about a widget as a self defined component.

 ### **Widgets as Art, Initial Entry point.**

-In hexax, you're not just building widgets; you're crafting an art.
+In houx, you're not just building widgets; you're crafting an art.
 Each widget is like a brushstroke, contributing to the canvas of your application.
 Think about the composition, the flow, and the visual poetry you create through your widgets.

-When building with hexax, there must be an entry point for your app build.
+When building with houx, there must be an entry point for your app build.
 This is a fundamental concept.

 The `initBuild` component is used to create an initial entry point widget, other child widgets can be passed here as components, pages or building blocks to the `initBuild` widget.